 Dosage for severe aplastic anemia with immunosuppressive therapy

-The recommended dosage of Promacta for the treatment of severe aplastic anemia (SAA) is 150 mg once a day for 6 months.
+The recommended dosage of Promacta for the treatment of severe aplastic anemia (SAA) is 150 mg once per day for 6 months.
 Promacta will be used with immunosuppressive therapy, which is a kind of treatment that decreases the activity of your immune system.
-If you’re of Asian ancestry (such as Chinese, Japanese, Taiwanese, or Korean), your starting dosage will usually be 75 mg a day for 6 months.
+If you’re of East Asian or Southeast Asian descent, your starting dosage will usually be 75 mg once per day for 6 months.

-If you have liver problems, your doctor may recommend a dosage of Promacta that’s different than the typical dosage.
+If you have liver problems, your doctor may recommend a dosage of Promacta that is different than the typical dosage.
 Talk with your doctor to see what’s right for you.

-You shouldn’t take more than the dosage that your doctor recommends.
+You should not take a higher dosage than your doctor recommends.
 They’ll decrease or pause your dosage based on your platelet counts.
 And to make these changes, your doctor will need to monitor you closely.

-The usual starting dosage for SAA that’s refractory (hasn’t gotten better with other treatment) is 50 mg a day.
-If you’re of Asian ancestry (such as Chinese, Japanese, Taiwanese, or Korean), your starting dose will be 25 mg a day.
+The usual starting dosage for SAA that is refractory (hasn’t gotten better with other treatment) is 50 mg once per day.
+If you’re of East Asian or Southeast Asian descent, your starting dosage will be 25 mg once per day.

-If you have liver problems, your doctor may recommend a dosage of Promacta that’s different than the typical dosage.
+If you have liver problems, your doctor may recommend a dosage of Promacta that is different than the typical dosage.
 Talk with your doctor to see what’s right for you.

 Pediatric dosage